Climbing in the South West

 The Peak District is considered by many UK climbers as the best spot in England.
-It is certainly the most popular by far.
+It is certainly the most popular.
 Close to the cities of Manchester and Sheffield, the Peak District is very easy to get to and offers endless accommodation opportunities.
 This area offers climbs and challenges for all levels of experience, with more than 10,000 recorded climbs to be found in guidebooks.

 Climbing in North Wales

 North Wales again offers a wide-range of climbs, all within a short distance of one another.
 Snowdonia National Park is full-to-the-brim with climbing centres and clubs.
-And in the northwest corner of Holy Island just off Anglesey is the world-famous sea cliff, Gogarth.
-Access to this area is restricted during the sea bird nesting season.
+In the northwest corner of Holy Island just off Anglesey is the world-famous sea cliff, Gogarth.
+Access to this area is restricted during the seabird nesting season.